leon-gh/InputEvents/docs/Common.md

 Setup methods are typically called from within `setup()` function but can be updated at runtime.

+#### `void begin()`

+Since v1.1.0, you *must* call `begin()` from within setup, prefereably before other setup methods for the input.
+This has been introduced to follow the Arduino library conventions - primarily required because some board libraries cannot guarantee the board's pins will be fully configured before `setup()`.

 ##### Setting a Callback for Free Functions

 #### `void setCallback(CallbackFunction func)`